-14.5 Final Exam
+14.6 Final Exam

-The final exam is December 10^{th} , 2018 from 5:30p.m. to 7:30pm.
+The final exam is Monday April 27th, 2019 from 5:30p.m. to 7:30p.m..
 The final exam is required and is cumulative.
 The final exam is all multiple choice and so it is imperative to check your scantron before turning it.
 The same exam policies apply to the final exam.
 The final exam is worth 20% of your course grade.

-The final exam will be prorated to 80 points, i.e. it will be scaled from 100 points to 80 points and will also be counted as exam 4.
+The final will also be counted as exam 4.
 Then only the top 3 exams scores will be considered.
 So the final will be in the gradebook twice, once as the final worth 20%, and then as exam 4, where it may be used to replace a lower exam score.